hrbrmstr/crafter/README.md

 -   `read_pcap`: Read in a packet capture file
 -   `summary.crafter`: Print summary info about a packet capture

+(The `pcap` in the functions below is the return value from a call to `read_pcap`.)

+-   `pcap$get_layer`: return a data.frame with the indicated protocol layer from the pcap packets
+-   `pcap$packet_info`: retrieve a data frame of high level packet info

 (There are actually more but they're inside the pcap object and I just need to get them exposed.
 See the example below for usage.)

 ### News

+-   Version 0.1.2.9000 : added ICMP layer
 -   Version 0.1.1.9000 : restored packet number in data frame & added TCP layer
 -   Version 0.1.0.9000 : very basic functionality (IP layer)!
 -   Version 0.0.1.9000 : refactor into classed environment